-For the majority of Medicare beneficiaries, there is no cost for Part A. We all pay taxes during our working years that are specifically for your future healthcare coverage during retirement.
+Most beneficiaries will pay nothing for Medicare Part A. We all pay taxes during our working years that are specifically for our future healthcare coverage during retirement.
 These taxes go to offset the cost of Part A later on.
 As long as you have worked for 10 years in your lifetime in the United States, you will generally pay nothing at all for Part A. Read more about the cost of Part A on our Medicare costs page.

 When do I enroll in Medicare Part A?

-Enrolling in Medicare Part A is automatic for some people, particularly those already taking Social Security income benefits or receiving their 25th month of Social Security disability income benefits.
+Enrolling in Medicare Part A is automatic for some people, particularly those already taking Social Security income benefits.
 When this happens, you’ll open your mailbox 2 – 3 months before you turn 65 and find your card waiting for you.
-You’ll want to keep your eye on the mail you receive in the month before you turn 65, because your card will likely be in there somewhere.
+You’ll want to keep your eye on the mail for your card.
 It is a red, white and blue card printed on heavy card stock.
 It is okay to laminate the card when you receive it so that it will stay in good shape over the years of being in your wallet or purse.

 If you are not already receiving Social Security income benefits or Railroad Retirement income benefits yet when you turn 65, then you will need to actively sign up for Part A.

 What is my cost sharing under Part A?

 Your Medicare Part A coverage will pay for a great deal.
 However, you will have some cost-sharing as well that you are responsible for.

 Each year CMS determines the Medicare Part A deductible and coinsurance that you will be responsible for during the following year.
 These are the cost-sharing amounts that you must pay when using your Part A benefits.
 In 2017, you will pay: